gautemo/Gaute-Meek-Olsen/src/dev-blog/why-i-prefer-vue-over-react.md

 ## Without using a building tool

 With both Vue and React you don't necessarily need a building step to create your website.
-It can be done with just vanilla JavaScript, HTML and CSS.
+It can be done with just vanilla JavaScript, HTML, and CSS.
 Let's create a button that count's the number of times it has been clicked.

 <div class="example">
   <button v-on:click="count++">{{count}}</button>